ds5110/git-intro/git.md

   * [SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
     * SSH is an authentication standard that's used in various places.
     * If you set up SSH for github, you may be able to use the same SSH setup elsewhere.
-    * Github's personal access tokens are good for, well, github.
+    * In contrast, Github's personal access tokens are good for, well, github.
     * Note: github is not git but github uses git.
 So beware of becoming dependent on proprietary github stuff.
-  * I've used github's personal access tokens and I've stored passwords in the Mac keychain with `/usr/bin/git`
-  * I've also used SSH -- and this is what I recommend.
 * [generating ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) -- github.com
-  * this link has instructions for creating ssh keys
+  * This link has instructions for creating ssh keys
-  * You can install openssh with conda
+  * It requires openssh, which you can install with conda
   ```
   conda install -c conda-forge openssh
   ```